 It was in the spring of A.D.
 2000 that I told a psychiatrist about the dozens of tics I had been having uninterruptedly since about 1971; not that having them as such was a major problem, but a few of the tics were causing ever more damage.
 In particular this concerned banging the teeth on each other (damage to teeth, molars, fillings, jaw joints, jaw muscles, tongue, cheeks, lips), and head shaking (neck muscles, spinal disks, brain, inside of the skull).
 Not meant here are tics whose damage is merely collateral, such as those that cause liquids to be spilled onto clothes or furniture while drinking, or glasses to be shattered on the kitchen unit while doing the dishes.
 The psychiatrist prescribed haloperidol to suppress the tics; a brief account follows.

 I started with one pill of 1 milligram per day.
 This did reduce the tics very significantly, if not totally, right away.
-There were however side-effects: drowsiness, sleepiness, becoming a bit slower motorically, and having some difficulties with urinating, like not emptying the bladder fully and having to get out of bed in the middle of the night.
+There were side-effects, however: drowsiness, sleepiness, becoming a bit slower motorically, and having some difficulties with urinating, like not emptying the bladder fully and having to get out of bed in the middle of the night.
 The latter probably has to do with the muscles around the exit of the bladder which have to relax to be able to urinate, and one of which is controlled by the parasympathetic nervous system, which in turn is affected by haloperidol (but I did not know all of that at the time).

-One or two years later — the depression had meanwhile been resolved with paroxetine — I was confident enough to give treatment of the tics a second chance.
+One or two years later — the depression had meanwhile been resolved with paroxetine — I was confident to give treatment of the tics a second chance.
 To avoid getting depressed again, this time haloperidol in liquid form was prescribed, such that one drop was a tenth of a milligram.
 I began with 0.2 mg a day.
-This reduced the tics to satisfaction (but not fully), without noticeable side-effects.
+This reduced the tics to satisfaction (but not fully) without noticeable side-effects.
 I kept this up for one or two years, sometimes going to only 0.1 mg a day.
 Eventually I stopped using it altogether, partly because I did not like the idea of having to use medication every day for all of my life, and partly because I was hoping the worst tics (those that caused damage) would stay away without haloperidol too now.
 With such a low dose, one eventually wonders whether the substance is really effective, or it is perhaps a kind of placebo effect, and therefore one ends up thinking one could as well do without it.
 The tics did come back though, and have remained untreated since.

 For clarity, the tics include, but are not limited to: head shaking, rolling the eyes backward and blinking, pulling faces, violently banging the teeth on each other with brutal force ("awake bruxism"), coughing, throat clearing, various dry and wet throat sounds, swallowing air, shaking the hands and wrists, arm and shoulder movements, upper body movements, and various combinations from all of that.
 For further clarity it is pointed out that compulsions and obsessions are not tics, and therefore not mentioned here.

 Remarkable is that the tics mainly occur when alone or in the presence of persons I have known for a long time; they stay largely away in formal situations or in the presence of relative strangers.
-As a result, the psychiatrist could not observe the tics (or only in a very mild form), and that is probably the only reason why no diagnosis of Tourette syndrome — which this beyond doubt is — has been issued.
-To avoid confusion one is reminded that the shouting of profanities or other words, for which Tourette is famous, only occurs in a small minority of patients, and that the "vocal tics" are mostly coughing, throat clearing, and various throat sounds.
+As a result, the psychiatrist could not observe the tics (or only in a very mild form) and that is probably the only reason why no diagnosis of Tourette syndrome — which this beyond doubt is — has been issued.
+To avoid confusion, one is reminded that the shouting of profanities or other words, for which Tourette is famous, only occurs in a small minority of patients, and that the "vocal tics" are mostly coughing, throat clearing, and various throat sounds.
 Even medical doctors may not know this (and erroneously think the uttering of words is required for the diagnosis) and that may be one of the reasons why the syndrome is sometimes missed.

 The fact that the tics do not happen in formal situations or in the presence of relative strangers might give an indication of how they could be stopped or treated in general, although I have not solved that problem yet.
 Given that the tics are clearly related to the hormone dopamine (as testified by their strong response to haloperidol, a dopamine antagonist) it is tempting to think in terms of hormones here too.
 A hormone that is very likely produced in said situations is cortisol, a "stress hormone", while dopamine itself apparently increases too in stress situations.
 That those things happen in me in such situations is confirmed by a number of effects I have in direct contact with people: not well being able to think and concentrate, to retrieve information from long-term memory, not knowing what to say, words not occurring to me (as in aphasia), functioning at a lower intelligence level than my actual one, and more.
 It is now known that stress-induced cortisol and stress-induced dopamine impair the functioning of the working memory, and those effects are exactly what one would expect then.
 Somehow the complex of things happening with hormones and neurotransmittors under stress prevents dopamine from causing tics and instead results in cognitive impairment; but I do not know exactly how.